BLZbanme/leetcode/0001-0100/0001-0050/0002AddTwoNumbers/0002AddTwoNumbers.markdown

-#### 问题描述
+# 2. Add Two Numbers

-​	You are given two **non-empty** linked lists representing two non-negative integers.
+You are given two **non-empty** linked lists representing two non-negative integers.
 The digits are stored in **reverse order** and each of their nodes contain a single digit.
 Add the two numbers and return it as a linked list.

-​	You may assume the two numbers do not contain any leading zero, except the number 0 itself.
+You may assume the two numbers do not contain any leading zero, except the number 0 itself.

-#### **Example**
+**Example:**

 ```
 Input: (2 -> 4 -> 3) + (5 -> 6 -> 4)